maydayv7/dotfiles/README.md

 - Home Configuration isn't be decoupled from System
 - [Wine](./packages/wine) Applications have to be manually updated

+### TO FIX

+- ASUS ROG Kernel for `vakyrie` needs to be manually updated
+- GNOME [Pano](https://github.com/oae/gnome-shell-pano) needs to be manually updated till upstream stabilises

 </details>

 > Last Updated: **October** 2024